-Human exposure to environmental contaminants occurs within a larger ecological context.
-Failure to understand the interaction of natural physical, biological, and chemical factors affecting source-receptor relationships within this larger ecological context will lead to a failure to act in ways protective of both human and ecological health.
-Our research group is focused on the role of aquatic ecosystems as a conduit for contaminants relased to the environment.
+Our research group studies the role of aquatic ecosystems as a conduit for environmental contaminants.
 Specifically, we are examining biogeochemical processes affecting the transport and fate of contaminants in aquatic ecosystems.
-These studies range from detailed laboratory experiments highlighting how changes in the chemical form of contaminants affect their long range transport, bioavailability, and subsequent bioaccumulation in aquatic food chains, to studies evaluating ways in which we can use this knowledge to improve our ability to assess and act upon unacceptable risks.
+Our work ranges from laboratory experiments highlighting how changes in the chemical form of contaminants affect their long range transport, bioavailability, and subsequent bioaccumulation in aquatic food chains, to global modeling studies of chemical transport and risks to human health.